Autonomous Evaluation of LLMs for Truth Maintenance and Reasoning Tasks

 The FOLIO dataset is composed of premises and a conclusion for each sample where the task is to conclude whether the conclusion is true, false, or unknown given the premises.
 Additionally, the dataset provides an encoding into first-order logic for all the premises and conclusions.
 Therefore, we evaluated each LLM on their abilities to (1) informalize a first-order logic premise, (2) autoformalize a natural language premise, (3) correctly classifying the conclusion using the first-order logic representations, and (4) correctly classifying the conclusion using the natural language representations.

 For the FOLIO premise informalization and autoformalization experiments, the LLM was prompted using the same few-shot first-order logic prompt used by \APPROACH{} where the example from the prompt is another premise from the same FOLIO example to make sure both the example and the evaluated premises have the same context.
 Premises were screened to make sure that we were able to parse them into Prover9.
-Below is an example premises come from the FOLIO dataset.
+Prompt \ref{prompt:folio_inform} and \ref{prompt:folio_autoform} shows example prompts using example premises come from the FOLIO dataset.